 Carter Burden Gallery is presenting four artists and their exhibitions simultaneously.
 They include: Edward Fausty: “The Night”; Rod Recor: “Creek Granite Sculptures”; Kiyoko Sakai: “Vision Beyond”; and Basia Goldsmith: “On the Wall”.
 The exhibition runs from March 26 to April 16, 2015.
 There will be an opening reception on March 26th from 6 – 8 PM.

-Kiyoko Sakai is a New York artist and member of the Manhattan Arts International Featured Artists Program.
+Kiyoko Sakai is a New York artist and member of the Manhattan Arts International Online Gallery.
 She creates abstract paintings in an innovative style that combines the dynamic spontaneity of American Abstract Expressionism with the eloquent and graceful line quality of traditional Japanese art.
 You may read more about her on the Manhattan Arts International website.

 Carter Burden Gallery is located at 548 West 28th Street, #534, New York, NY.
 Since its inception the gallery has presented more than 40 solo and group shows, and exhibited the work of more than 85 artists.
 Artists may submit their art for possible exhibition.
 Artists should visit the gallery’s submission page on the website for details.